mikeduminy/dotfiles/README.md

 This repo uses the [XDG Base Direction Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) to organise config files.
 The official documentation is fairly sparse, so to get a better understanding of the system I'd recommend looking at the [archlinux wiki](https://wiki.archlinux.org/title/XDG_Base_Directory).

+> This is just a recommendation.
+Feel free to deviate, but remember to update the values for the XDG environment variables.
+The defaults are defined in `.zshenv`.

-Intended to be used on a Mac.
+NOTE: Only intended to be used on a Mac.

 ## Requirements
 - bash
 - zsh
 - git